ilmenit/RastaConverter/wiki/FAQ.md

     </tr>
 </table>

-This is because of the default [color distance](http://en.wikipedia.org/wiki/Color_difference) metric CIEDE2000.
-It is chosen to be default, because Atari palette does not have linear spread over color space and with other distance metrics (YUV or Euclidian) too many pictures get converted to gray.
+This is because the current default preprocess [color distance](http://en.wikipedia.org/wiki/Color_difference) is **CIEDE2000** (`/predistance=ciede`).
+It boosts chroma for dark colors so that Atari palette entries do not collapse to gray, but on some pictures that emphasis can skew saturated blues toward violet.
-If your picture gets violet instead of blue then use a different color distance for the preprocess f.e. `/predistance=yuv`:
+If your picture gets violet instead of blue then try a different preprocess distance, for example `/predistance=yuv` or `/predistance=oklab`.
+Both keep blues tighter to their original hue.
+You can also switch to `/predistance=ciede` for the most perceptual match, but expect a large slowdown (especially with Knoll dithering).

 ![zx-yuv](https://raw.github.com/ilmenit/RastaConverter/master/wiki/zx-yuv.png)